 - Launch the app and perform necessary actions within the app to trigger the event(s) you wish to test.
 After performing these actions, wait 60 seconds to allow more than enough time for the SDK to send these events.

 - Wait a minute or two and visit the Event Manager page for your app within the Free App Analytics dashboard, under Apps & Assets > Event Manager.
-Within that page, ensure the tested event names are displayed here, in which case you have confirmed the SDK is successfully tracking these events.
+Within that page, ensure the tested event names are displayed here, in which case you have confirmed the SDK is successfully measuring these events.

 - If your event names are not displayed here after waiting a few minutes, double check the following, then repeat this test: